 There are several organizations and key agreements that set the standards for regulations regarding the safety of food and food products internationally.
 The World Trade Organization's Agreement on Sanitary and Phytosanitary Measures (SPS Agreement) and the Agreement on Technical Barriers to Trade (TBT Agreement) serve as guides to international trade regarding food safety, animal and plant health safety, and product standards.
-Both the SPS Agreement and the TBT Agreement define the Codex Alimentarius Commission4 as the relevant standard-setting organization for food.
+Both the SPS Agreement and the TBT Agreement define the Codex Alimentarius Commission as the relevant standard-setting organization for food.
 Founded in 1963, the Commission serves as the "global reference point for consumers, food producers and processors, national food control agencies and the international food trade" (Food and Agriculture Organization, 2005).
 Its role is to harmonize food standards across countries, ensure their global implementation, and facilitate international trade.
-The Commission's 176 member countries have developed more than 200 standards for processed, semi-processed or unprocessed foods, for hygienic/technological practice, set maximum levels for pesticide residues, evaluated food additives and veterinary drugs, and specified multiple guidelines for contaminants; with the expressed goal that these codes provide value for national food control or enforcement authorities (Food and Agriculture Organization, 2000).
+The Commission's 176 member countries have developed more than 200 standards for processed, semi-processed foods, for hygienic/technological practice, set maximum levels for pesticide residues, evaluated food additives and veterinary drugs, and specified multiple guidelines for contaminants; with the expressed goal that these codes provide value for national food control or enforcement authorities (Food and Agriculture Organization, 2000).

-4 The World Trade Organization's (WTO) and the Food and Agriculture Organization's (FAO) joint commission on international food standards.
+&lt;sup>4 The World Trade Organization's (WTO) and the Food and Agriculture Organization's (FAO) joint commission on international food standards.

-The World Organization for Animal Health (OIE; formerly the Office International des Epizooties) is responsible for international standards on animal health.
-Comprised of 169 Member Countries and Territories (as of May 2007), the OIE mandate is to control the international spread of infectious animal diseases and improve animal health worldwide (World Organization for Animal Health, 2007).
+The World Organization for Animal Health (OIE; formerly the Office International des of infectious animal diseases and improve animal health worldwide (World Organization for Animal